GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Infrastructure

-Hardware: H100 (PCIe $1.90/hr, SXM $2.40/hr), H200 ($3.50/hr), A100, L40S.
+Hardware: H100 (PCIe $1.90/hr, SXM $2.40/hr), H200 ($3.50/hr on-demand, $2.45/hr reserved), A100, L40S.
 H100 PCIe at $1.90/hr is among the cheapest in the market.
-B200 and GB200 available via contact.
+B200 and GB200 are reservation-only via direct sales; they do not appear in the on-demand pricing table.

 Strengths

-- Aggressive pricing: H100 at $1.90/hr, H200 at $3.50/hr
+• Aggressive on-demand pricing: H100 at $1.90/hr, H200 at $3.50/hr

-- Simple RESTful API and web console
+• Simple RESTful API and web console; managed on-demand Kubernetes available

 Gaps